gateaumon/shelter-occupancy-during-covid/README.md

 The first chart shows the daily proportion of total shelter capacity in the city that was filled for the years 2018 through 2020.
 I used the proportion of capacity filled as opposed to the raw occupancy numbers to account for shelters reducing their capacity in 2020 to comply with the province's COVID-19 restrictions.
 As you can see, shelter occupancy was relatively stable in 2018 and 2019 with shelters consistently being about 95% full.
 In April 2020 occupancy begins to plunge.

 The second chart plots the number of daily reported COVID-19 cases in Toronto.
-I computed the Spearmann correlation between the two variables for 2020, which shows a moderate negative correlation.
+I computed the Spearman correlation between the two variables for 2020, which shows a moderate negative correlation.